bsarah/BATO-MOUCHE/README.md

-# BATO-MOUCHE
+# BATO-MOUCHE/Stat'App

 ## Description

-Project on analysing the morphology of cities (here Paris and its closest suburbs) using OSM data and meso-level data from INSEE.
+Student Project on analysing the morphology of cities (here Paris and its closest suburbs) using OSM data and meso-level data from INSEE.

 By Simon GENET, Léopold MAURICE, Marie-Olive THAURY